quannguyen2306-ctrl/PositioningAI/README.md

 6. **Queries AI engines directly** — optional live comparison across ChatGPT, Claude, Gemini, Perplexity
 7. **Maps** your semantic position vs competitors in 2D (PCA with LLM-labelled axes)
 8. **Generates** an improvement plan: priority fixes + ready-to-paste content + topic recommendations
+9. **Runs an RL Agent** — iteratively drafts and refines content to move your semantic position toward a target zone on the map

 ---